mchalapuk/wson-event-connector/README.md

 exports = function(window, additionalFields = []) { ... }
 ```
 Creates WSON connectors for all event classes found in **window** namespace.
-All created connectors will be extended to serialize fields passed
+Created connectors will be extended to&nbsp;serialize fields passed
 in **additionalFields** array.
 Function returns a map
 (`event class name => connector instance`), which can be passed
 as "connectors" option to WSON's constructor (see example below).